 - Am I aware of the community resources available to me as a parent?

 - How will I handle child care once the baby is born?
 Do I know how to apply for financial help?

 There are many community resources available to you as a parent!
 We can help you navigate the network of support available to you and refer you to those agencies that will help you with your specific needs.
-And our prenatal classes will encourage and prepare you for your new role as mom or dad.
+And our free prenatal classes will encourage and prepare you for your new role as mom or dad.

 Adoption looks very different today than it did twenty years ago.